 Chris Coleman wants to take the positives into Wales' next game against Serbia

-Chris Coleman is determined to take the positives from Wales' home defeat by Belgium into their next 2014 World Cup qualifier away to Serbia.
+Chris Coleman is determined to take the positives from Wales' defeat by Belgium into their next game against Serbia.

 James Collins' first-half dismissal put Wales on the back foot at the Cardiff City Stadium before goals from Vincent Kompany and Jan Vertonghen earned Group A favourites Belgium an opening win.